jvanbockryck/nem-catapult-metadata-proposal/README.md

 >  * "d-id:status"

 ## NEM metadata-namespace
 A NEM metadata-namespace should be added for canonical metadata.
-The metadata-namespace prefix should be "nem".
+The metadata-namespace prefix for the NEM canonical metadata should be "nem".

+The **metadata in the "nem" metadata-namespace are used for programming the NEM blockchain**, to enhance its smartness.
+They enhance the existing programming capabilities.
+Some of the suggestions in this proposal might overlap with some existing - non-yet-known or things that are in the pipeline - NEM Catapult functionality (or even features this writer is not aware of).
+Feedback on this proposal can correct that.

+The proposed metadata are useful on NEM accounts, namespaces, mosaics and transactions to restrict or extend their functionality.

 ## Conditions on a metadata property
 There should be an operation to add (simple) conditions on a metadata property.
 These conditions should be on the NEM metadata-namespace as their purpose is to trigger business logic developed on the NEM Catapult blockchain.
+The conditions can be combined using boolean logic.

 This is a list of potential NEM conditions:

-> * **"nem:isRequired"**: A transaction will be triggered only of a metadata value is provided
+> * **"nem:isRequired"**: An operation will be triggered only of a metadata value is provided
-> * **"nem:isUnique"**: A transaction will be triggered if a metadata value is unique across all transactions containing the same metadata.
+> * **"nem:isUnique"**: An operation will be triggered if a metadata value is unique across all transactions containing the same metadata.
 This also means that if a new transaction contains the same metadata value, that new transaction will be blocked.
-> * **"nem:mayBeEmpty"**: A transaction will be triggered if a metadata value is empty
+> * **"nem:mayBeEmpty"**: An operation will be triggered if a metadata value is empty
-> * **"nem:enumeration"**: A transaction will be triggered if a metadata value is one - and only one - of the enumeration values
+> * **"nem:enumeration"**: An operation will be triggered if a metadata value is one - and only one - of the enumeration values

 The default value for the boolean types is "false" and no business logic will be executed.
 The account holder that puts these conditions on a metadata property has the intention of using the business logic, so will set their value to "true".